Special Needs Estate Planning

 Special Needs Estate Planning Online Resource Center

 Estate planning for your loved one with special needs requires extensive research to become a well-educated advocate.
-You will want to keep up-to-date on the latest medical, educational, financial, and legal changes.
-The Nance Law Firm provides assistance to you and your family in addressing your unique concerns.
+The first step is to speak with a special needs planning attorney.
+You will also want to keep up-to-date on the latest medical, educational, financial, and legal changes.
+The Nance Law Firm provides estate planning assistance to you and your family in addressing your unique concerns.
 Our law firm hopes this Special Needs Resource Center provides you with a quick reference to find the additional resources you may need, and our law firm is available for any other questions you might have.

 - Social Security Resources: